 Headache and transient depression may occur.
 Melatonin may increase existing depression.
 Whether melatonin is safe when used long-term is unknown.
 Melatonin is best taken under medical supervision.
 If animal sources are used, infections may occur, caused by animal tissue contamination.
 In people with epilepsy Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more , melatonin may increase seizures.
 Melatonin may exacerbate autoimmune diseases Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more .
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more .
 Also, melatonin may decrease fertility, and whether melatonin is safe in pregnancy or while breastfeeding is unknown.

 What drug interactions occur with melatonin?

 Melatonin may increase effects of warfarin, increasing risk of bleeding.
 Melatonin may enhance the sedative effects of certain drugs such as benzodiazepines.
 Some drugs may affect melatonin levels.
 For example, fluvoxamine, estrogens, and quinolone antibiotics may increase melatonin levels.
 Conversely, some drugs (for example, the antiseizure drug carbamazepine and the antibiotic rifampin) may decrease melatonin levels.